 There will be no formal coached sessions initially as we want to avoid unnecessarily driving numbers to particular time slots.
 First goal is to get members back on the water before reviewing to look at possible coached sessions.
 However, newer Recreational members are encouraged to liaise with Tony Beech and Catherine Van Delft to ‘buddy up’ for organised sessions.
 Completing the online booking sheet is still a requirement.

-The showers and changing room facilities are shut and cannot be used at this time.
+The showers and changing room facilities are now open.

 D. Health Rules for Dealing with COVID-19

 Next, to keep everyone healthy: